 • At the end of the preparatory stage, treatment is carried out using procaine-penicillin.

-The infection is caused by the bacterium treponema pallidum.
+The infection is caused by the bacterium Treponema pallidum.
 The source of infection is a person infected with syphilis.

 The main ways of contracting syphilis

-There are several ways of infection:
+There are several routes of infection:

 1. In 90% of cases, the disease is transmitted through any type of sexual contact.